-In the OT, God spoke directly to different people like Adam (Genesis 3:9), Abraham (Genesis 17:3), and Moses (Exodus 33:11).
-And in the NT, He also spoke to Paul ( Acts 9:3-8), Peter (Acts 10:13), and John ( Revelation 1:10) in a similar manner.
+In the Old Testament, God spoke directly to different people like Adam (Genesis 3:9), Abraham (Genesis 17:3), and Moses (Exodus 33:11).
+And in the New Testament, He also spoke to Paul ( Acts 9:3-8), Peter (Acts 10:13), and John ( Revelation 1:10) in a similar manner.
 These were special revelations for specific purposes.
-But God regularly speaks to His children through the following ways:
+But today the Lord regularly speaks to His children through the following ways:

-The Word of God is His clear messages that enlighten the way so that people can walk safely in their journey towards heaven (2 Peter 1:19).
+The Bible is His clear messages that enlighten the way so that people can walk safely in their journey towards heaven (2 Peter 1:19).
 The Psalmist declares, “Your word is a lamp for my feet, a light on my path” (ch.
 119:105).

 2. Jesus Christ

-The teachings of Jesus are God’s direct thoughts that have been revealed to humanity “In the past God spoke to our forefathers through the prophets at many times and in various ways, but in these last days he has spoken to us by His Son, whom he appointed heir of all things, and through whom he made the universe” (Hebrews 1:1-2).
+The teachings of Jesus are the Lord’s direct thoughts that have been revealed to humanity.
+“In the past God spoke to our forefathers through the prophets at many times and in various ways, but in these last days he has spoken to us by His Son, whom he appointed heir of all things, and through whom he made the universe” (Hebrews 1:1-2).

 3. The Holy Spirit

-God’s Spirit or His still small voice speaks to the hearts of the faithful when they seek help “Howbeit when he, the Spirit of truth, is come, he will guide you into all truth: for he shall not speak of himself; but whatsoever he shall hear, that shall he speak: and he will shew you things to come” (John 16:13).
+The Holy Spirit or His still small voice speaks to the hearts of the faithful when they seek help.
+“Howbeit when he, the Spirit of truth, is come, he will guide you into all truth: for he shall not speak of himself; but whatsoever he shall hear, that shall he speak: and he will shew you things to come” (John 16:13).

-God speaks to us through His creation “For since the creation of the world God’s invisible qualities–his eternal power and divine nature–have been clearly seen, being understood from what has been made, so that men are without excuse” (Romans 1:20).
+The Lord directs us through His creation.
+“For since the creation of the world God’s invisible qualities–his eternal power and divine nature–have been clearly seen, being understood from what has been made, so that men are without excuse” (Romans 1:20).

-God uses open and closed doors to direct His flock “Now when I came to Troas for the gospel of Christ and when a door was opened for me in the Lord” (2 Corinthians 2:12 also 1 Corinthians 16:9).
+God uses open and closed doors to direct His flock in the right path.
+“Now when I came to Troas for the gospel of Christ and when a door was opened for me in the Lord” (2 Corinthians 2:12 also 1 Corinthians 16:9).

-Let’s us draw closer to God for He is very eager to speak to us and reveal His love, compassion, and good will.
+Let’s us draw closer to the Lord for He is very eager to talk to us and reveal His love, compassion, and good will.

 In His service,